StatisKit/AutoWIG/doc/install/docker.rst

 .. note::

-   Docker is an open-source project that automates the deployment of Linux applications inside software containers.
+   **Docker** :cite:`Mer14` is an open-source project that automates the deployment of Linux applications inside software containers.

 We provide **Docker** images to enable to run **AutoWIG** on various platforms (in particular Windows and MacOS).